nathanssantos/evolution-graph/README.md

 ### Install

-[Download the latest version of the package](https://github.com/nathanssantos/evolution-graph/archive/refs/heads/main.zip) and save it in your project.
+[Download the latest package version](https://github.com/nathanssantos/evolution-graph/archive/refs/heads/main.zip) and save it in your project.

 ### Code Example